Christian Schmidt Brewing Company: William H. Pflaumer era

-The U.S. beer market had changed dramatically in the 1970s and in the process the brand images of many "popular-priced" regional beers, including Schmidt's, suffered.
-Schmidt's, like most regional beers, was sold as a "popular-priced" beer, which was the segment of the market made up of beers that cost less than the "premium" beers produced by national brewers.
+The US beer market had changed dramatically in the 1970s, and in the process, the brand images of many "popular-priced" regional beers, including Schmidt's, suffered.
+Like most regional beers, Schmidt's was sold as a "popular-priced" beer, the market segment of beers that cost less than the "premium" beers produced by national brewers.
 In the 1930s and 1940s, national brewers based in Milwaukee and St. Louis incurred relatively high costs transporting their beer to markets in the east and west.
 To cover these costs, they touted their beer as "premium" and charged more for it.
-They justified their higher prices by claiming that their beer was superior in taste, supposedly because of superior brewing skill and methods utilized at their breweries in Milwaukee and St. Louis.
+They justified their higher prices by claiming that their beer was superior in taste, supposedly because of superior brewing skill and methods utilized at their breweries.
 Eventually, the national brewers, such as Anheuser-Busch, reduced transportation costs by opening breweries around the country, but the premium prices and images remained, and higher profit margins resulted.
 The increased profits could then be used to pay for more advertising, further boosting the images of the premium brands.
-In 1970, popular-priced beer held 58.3% of the U.S. market, compared to 37.6% for premium beer.
+In 1970, popular-priced beer held 58.3% of the US market, compared to 37.6% for premium beer.
 In 1970, the Philip Morris Company acquired sole ownership of the Miller Brewing Company.
 It then brought the sophisticated marketing techniques and huge advertising budgets of the tobacco industry to the beer business.
 Other national brewers of premium brands, especially Anheuser-Busch, responded with huge advertising expenditures of their own.
 The increased advertising in the 1970s and the higher prices already charged for premium national brands like Budweiser further bolstered consumer perceptions that premium beers were superior in quality to popular-priced regional brands like Schmidt's.